-Hydrolysis – The chemical breakdown of a hydroscopic material due to exposure to water.
+Hydrolysis – The chemical breakdown of a hygroscopic material due to exposure to water.

-Hydroscopic – The ability of a material to absorb water.
-Many thermoplastic printing materials exhibit a hydroscopic tendency to one extent or another and need to be insulated from exposure to atmospheric moisture.
+Hygroscopic – The ability of a material to absorb water.
+Many thermoplastic printing materials exhibit a hygroscopic tendency to one extent or another and need to be insulated from exposure to atmospheric moisture.